JohnLeber/HGT-Relief-Map/README.md

 **Credits**

 1) The Vector SIMD code was copied from [here](https://github.com/pelletier/vector3).
-2) The colour map was inpsired from 3dem application that apparently is no longer supported but an old version can be downloaded from here http://www.visualizationsoftware.com/3dem.
+2) The colour map was inpsired from 3dem application that apparently is no longer supported but an old version can be downloaded from [here](http://www.visualizationsoftware.com/3dem).

  **Sample Images**